hashicorp/nomad/website/source/docs/internals/scheduling/preemption.html.md

 # Details

 Preemption is enabled by default in Nomad 0.9.
-Operators can use the [scheduler config][todo] API endpoint to disable preemption.
+Operators can use the [scheduler config][/api/operator.html#update-scheduler-configuration] API endpoint to disable preemption.

 Nomad uses the [job priority](/docs/job-specification/job.html#priority) field to determine what running allocations can be preempted.
 In order to prevent a cascade of preemptions due to jobs close in priority being preempted, only allocations from jobs with a priority